 From there, we will visit the temporary morning market near the former Royal Palace.
 Just set on the ground, the local people come here to barter their day’s catch from rice to vegetable, to fish, or chicken.
 This is the best chance to experience the taste of local life

 Breakfast at the hotel, we will first visit the city’s oldest temple of Wat Sene.
-After that, we embark on the leisurely cruise upstream on the Mekong River, which also gives us a breathtaking view of the tranquil countryside, before reaching the mysterious Pak Ou Caves, a 16th century cave monastery filled with thousands of Buddha images, which locates 25 Kilometers North of Luang Prabang in the limestone cliffs overlooking the Mekong river.
+After that, we will embark on the leisurely cruise upstream on the Mekong River, which will also give us a breathtaking view of the tranquil countryside, before reaching the mysterious Pak Ou Caves, a 16th century cave monastery filled with thousands of Buddha images, which locates 25 Kilometers North of Luang Prabang in the limestone cliffs overlooking the Mekong river.
 En route, you will stop at Ban Muang Keo, a well-known village for its traditional Lao rice whiskey distilling.
 You will arrive back in Luang Prabang.